VoltDB/voltdb/tests/test_apps/ycsb/README.md

 		./run.sh server [leader]

-For example, to start a cluster with 3 nodes (host0(leader), host1, host2), type following command on those hosts:
+For example, to start a cluster with 3 nodes (host0(leader), host1, host2), set hostcount="3" in deployment.xml.
+Then type the following command on those hosts:

 		./run.sh server host0

 If leader host is not provided, by default "localhost" is used.

-You can specify other server configurations such as hostcount, sitesperhost or kfactor in deployment.xml.
+You can also specify other server configurations such as hostcount, sitesperhost or kfactor in deployment.xml.

+Lastly, let VoltDB load the schema and stored procedures:

+		./run.sh init

 Run Workload
 --------------------